-Princeton Human Services once again had a successful Book Bag Drive this year thanks to the many donors who contributed to its success.
-Each year, the department distributes backpacks to over 150 children from grades Kindergarten to 12th.
-This year, the department received an overwhelming response from donors, allowing the department to extend the drive to Princeton middle and high school students, totaling over 230 students who received backpacks.
+Princeton Human Services once again had a successful Backpack Drive this year thanks to the many donors who contributed to its success.
+Each year, the department distributes backpacks to Princeton area children from grades Kindergarten to 6th.

 This is truly a community effort and it’s great to see our community come together to ensure our children have adequate supplies as they start a new school year.
-Human Services has been coordinating this drive for over a decade and it wouldn't be possible without the support of all of our donors and volunteers that help during supplies distribution including our staff, Kimberly Figueroa-Martinez, Sindy Sandoval, Lailiana Azcuidiaz, Summer Youth Employment Program staff, Kelton Gibbs, Joshua Raymond, Fredy Donis, and Brian Donis.
+Human Services has been coordinating this drive for over a decade and it wouldn't be possible without the support of all our donors and volunteers that help during supplies distribution including our staff, Kimberly Figueroa-Martinez, Sindy Sandoval, Lailiana Azcuidiaz, Summer Youth Employment Program staff, Kelton Gibbs, Joshua Raymond, Fredy Donis, and Brian Donis.

 We look forward to continuing the Book Bag and School Supplies Drive next year and providing this service again to Princeton families.